jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Credit: [Black Mirror](https://en.wikipedia.org/wiki/Smithereens_(Black_Mirror))._

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
 It's not caused, or solved, by Progressives or Conservatives.
 It's neither someone else problem or bad luck.
-This is the pain of regular life on Main Street.
+This is the pain of regular everyday life on Main Street.
 Pain is what Evolution uses to force lifeforms to adapt.
 If we refuse, Life finds someone else to carry its banner.

 These are the poor souls' car insurance adjusters speak to.
 While most aren't so devastated, far too many are.
 (In fact, many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
 Some callers send thank-you presents though, so there's good and bad).